 - 1.67.
-"SpinCo Business" shall mean the business of ParentCo related to the commercial property sector in China, including (i) certain information and analytics services, initially operated as part of ParentCo's other value-added services, and (ii) certain marketplace services, initially operated as part of ParentCo's listing services, in each case as identified in the F-1, as conducted or proposed to be conducted by ParentCo prior to or as of the Effective Time. - 1.68.
+"SpinCo Business" shall mean the business of ParentCo related to the commercial property sector in China, including (i) certain information and analytics services, initially operated as part of ParentCo's value-added services, and (ii) certain marketplace services, initially operated as part of ParentCo's listing services, in each case as identified in the F-1, as conducted or proposed to be conducted by ParentCo prior to or as of the Effective Time. - 1.68.
 "SpinCo Distribution Share" shall have the meaning set forth in the recitals hereto. - 1.69.
 "SpinCo Employees" shall mean all employees of SpinCo that relate to operation of the SpinCo Business. - 1.70.
-"SpinCo Grantees" shall have the meaning set forth in Section 6.6(a). - 1.71.
-"SpinCo Indemnitees" shall have the meaning set forth in Section 5.3. - 1.72.
-"SpinCo Liabilities" shall mean (without duplication) the liabilities that are relating to the SpinCo Business or the SpinCo Assets, including: - (a) all categories of Liabilities that are reflected as liabilities of SpinCo in the audited combined balance sheet of SpinCo as of December 31, 2018, included in the F-1; - (b) all Liabilities under the Assumed Contracts; - (c) all Liabilities under the leases relating to the SpinCo Business; - (d) all litigation matters that relate to the SpinCo Business. - (e) any and all other Liabilities of SpinCo relating to, arising out of or resulting from SpinCo's performance or obligations under any Ancillary Agreement or this Agreement.

-(f) any and all other Liabilities that are expressly contemplated by this Agreement or any Ancillary Agreement (or the Attachments and Sched ules hereto or thereto) to be transferred to and assumed by SpinCo or any of the SpinCo Subsidiaries, or relating to the SpinCo Business.
+"SpinCo Indemnitees" shall have the meaning set forth in Section 5.3. - 1.71.
+"SpinCo Liabilities" shall mean (without duplication) the liabilities that are relating to the SpinCo Business or the SpinCo Assets, including: - (a) all categories of Liabilities that are reflected as liabilities of SpinCo in the audited combined balance sheet of SpinCo as of December 31, 2018, included in the F-1; - (b) all Liabilities under the Assumed Contracts; - (c) all Liabilities under the leases relating to the SpinCo Business; - (d) all litigation matters that relate to the SpinCo Business. - (e) any and all other Liabilities of SpinCo relating to, arising out of or resulting from SpinCo's performance or obligations under any Ancillary Agreement or this Agreement. - (f) any and all other Liabilities that are expressly contemplated by this Agreement or any Ancillary Agreement (or the Attachments and Schedules hereto or thereto) to be transferred to and assumed by SpinCo or any of the SpinCo Subsidiaries, or relating to the SpinCo Business.